GolfTexas.com

 Good luck finding a better golf course in Dallas than this Jeff Brauer design.
 You might discover one.
 You will not unearth two.

 Better yet, it doesn't seem like Jones is out to make you pay for his free-agent signings.
-Cowboys has $80 (with tax) twilight rates - not pocket change, but a bargain for this play.
+Cowboys has twilight rates that, while not pocket change, are a bargain for this play.
 In Arizona, you'd drop $200 on a track this good.

 Who knew Jones had this in him?